 Thursday was one of those cloudy-sunny-cloudy mornings that induced me to wear my Field of Dreams cap rather than my straw hat.
 When I exited the Visitors Center where the woman at the information desk had been quite helpful, a group of six motorcycle enthusiasts (at least four of them on Harleys) was chatting in the lot outside.
 One of them asked about the FoD cap and I told him that I’d been there a few days earlier.
 Pointing to a bright red Cadillac STS, he said he wouldn’t have expected someone who drives a car like that to have made a visit to a place like the Field of Dreams.
 I responded that I was flattered he thought I looked like a Cadillac man but that my car was the Honda Civic.

 I might have stopped at Grand Tower but my next planned stop was the Trail of Tears State Park in Missouri and it was an important one.
 Though I’d thoroughly enjoyed the escort, it meant I had to cross the river at Cape Girardeau.
 Thus, the little detour added time to my drive because I now had to drive through the town both coming and going.
 Had I crossed the river at Chester, I would have reached the Trail of Tears Park north of Cape Girardeau, made my visit, then recrossed the river from the Missouri town.
 Because I’d chosen my escorted detour in lieu of the direct route, I had to double back north 10 or 15 miles to reach the park.
-The extra drive alone added nearly an hour in the car and when I coupled that with my growing knowledge that I’d consistently been spending more time than I’d planned at places like this, I waved off my escort and drove on.
+The extra drive alone added nearly an hour in the car and when I coupled that with my growing knowledge that I’d consistently been spending more time than I’d planned at places like this, I waved off my escort and drove on happy to have had that added adventure.

 I barely stopped in Cape Girardeau.
 However, I did snap a few pictures of one of the town’s better known attractions – the levee wall murals.
 From there it was on to the park.

 The Visitors Center at the park runs a brief film about the roundup of the Cherokee in Georgia and their forced relocation together with the Choctaw, Muscogee, Seminole, and Chickasaw Nations to points west of the Mississippi River.
-While the film certainly paints an unflattering picture of the white citizens of the area in general and of Andrew Jackson in particular, I would have to believe it sanitizes the manner in which the tribes were treated as they were rounded up and sent on this forced march.
+While the film certainly paints an unflattering picture of the white citizens of the area in general and of Andrew Jackson in particular, I have to believe it sanitizes the manner in which the tribes were treated as they were rounded up and sent on this forced march.
 (Since the Cherokee had input in making the film, I assumed they softened the depiction to keep the film family friendly.)

 The Trail of Tears Park has two other notable features.
 The first is a river overlook on a platform accessible down a boarded walk.
 While I found the view pleasant, I wasn’t moved to take any photos.
 The other is the Bushyhead Memorial.
 The marker on the grave reads: